Historical Mimi Bird Collection

 Other Historical Resources

-Whitefish Bay City directories are available for in-library use.
+Whitefish Bay City directories are available for in-library use or online here.
 This is a great place to start when researching your home.
 The directories list past residents and are available from 1927-2003.
+Thank you to the Whitefish Bay Woman's Club for compiling the directories over the years and thanks for giving us permission to post them.
+Also thanks to Thomas Fehring, whose donation helped pay for the scanning process.

 The Village of Whitefish Bay also has this helpful page for those researching their homes.